Full Requests

-All right.
-We are back in the saddle with some regular thoughts I have.
-Here, I want to explain my philosophy on full requests.
-I only request full manuscripts, not partials.
+Here, I want to explain my philosophy on the full manuscript request.
+I only request full manuscripts for a novel submission, not partials.
 Part of it is the same rationale as why I say you should send 10 sample pages with every query, regardless of an agency’s submission guidelines: instant gratification.
+When I see an enticing query letter, I want to move on to a novel submission right away.

 Imagine if I followed the partial request plan of some agents: